FOOD MYTHS AND DIET ADVICE…PART 1

-There are a lot of myths and misunderstandings about food, here are a couple of things that might surprise you.
+There are a lot of food myths and misunderstandings about specific nutrients and this blog will try to put a few things straight.

 Saturated fats are not bad for you

-- Saturated fats are essential for human health
+- Saturated fats provide energy and are essential for brain function

-- They help with growth and repair and deliver fat soluble vitamins (A,D,E and K) around your body
+- They help with the growth and repair of your body

 - Cholesterol is regulated by your body and the food you eat has very little impact on total levels